-Since labor costs comprise nearly two-thirds of the value of final output, some economists believe that they are an important determinant of the rate of inflation.
-In Table 3, the two major measures of labor cost, per unit labor costs in the nonfarm business sector and the more comprehensive total employment cost index, are shown.
+Because labor costs comprise nearly two-thirds of the value of final output, some economists believe that they are an important determinant of the rate of inflation.
+However, changes in the rate of growth of labor costs must be read with care.
+Wage increases can be driven by productivity increases, tight labor markets, and inflation and fears of inflation.
+One way to determine the force or forces driving wage increases is to examine what happens to per-unit labor costs.
+To this end, in Table 3, the two major measures of labor cost, a comprehensive measure of wage and benefit costs, the employment cost index and per-unit labor costs in the nonfarm business sector, are shown.